 It is also recommended that you try to limit the number of times that you touch or remove your mask and wash your hands with soap and water for at least 20 seconds or use hand sanitizer after touching or removing your mask.
 And of course, we should all also be replacing our masks from time to time.

 Another consideration for manufacturers is treating the face mask fabric and components with an antimicrobial treatment during the manufacturing process.
 This will help ensure that potentially harmful, odor-causing bacteria does not build up on the fabric.
 SiShield has a product exclusively for textile applications that can be used to treat both the inside and outside of face masks of all types.
-Contact us for more information on solutions that help keep masks healthy for continuous wear.
+Contact us for more information.